Get Over 250 Recipes

 Try this exercise for a few minutes every morning.
 You will build your awareness of your inhale and your exhale, and practiced with consistency, will improve your overall health and wellbeing.
 For those on the Body Ecology Diet, improving the functioning of the lower half of the body will help make all of your dietary choices much more effective.

-4th Degree Black Belt BaguaZhang
+by Tony Costa 4th Degree Black Belt BaguaZhang

 The way that you breathe directly affects the quality of your life, and it may be something that you take for granted.
 However, your body works to naturally regulate your breathing processes, whether you are exercising, stressed, or asleep.
 Traditional practices like martial arts and meditation focus on their own methods of breathing, and you too can use simple Taoist breathing exercises to improve your daily breath functions.
 These are exercises that can be practiced each morning to build your awareness of your breath and dramatically improve your overall health and well-being, coupled with your nourishing Body Ecology Diet!